Hundreds Evacuated From Ukraine Border After Russian Offensive - UrduPoint

 He reported Russian artillery and mortar attacks on 30 settlements over the past 24 hours.

+Groups of people could be seen coming in vans and cars with as many bags as they could carry at an evacuation arrival point outside the city of Kharkiv.

+Evacuees -- many of them elderly -- registered and received food and medical assistance in makeshift tents.

-Ukrainian President Volodymyr Zelensky said a "fierce battle" was under way in Kharkiv.
+Zelensky had said on Friday that a "fierce battle" was under way in the Kharkiv region.

-"We must disrupt Russian offensive operations and return the initiative to Ukraine," Zelensky said on Saturday.
+"We must disrupt Russian offensive operations and return the initiative to Ukraine," he said on Saturday.

+Ukrainska Pravda quoted military sources saying the Russian assault had resumed on Saturday near the village of Glyboke in Kharkiv.

 The Kharkiv region has been mostly under Ukrainian control since September 2022.

-A senior Ukrainian military source said Russian forces had advanced one kilometre (0.6 miles) into Ukraine and were trying to "create a buffer zone" in the Kharkiv and neighbouring Sumy regions to prevent attacks on Russian territory.
+A senior Ukrainian military source said on Friday that Russian forces had advanced one kilometre (0.6 miles) into Ukraine and were trying to "create a buffer zone" in the Kharkiv and neighbouring Sumy regions to prevent attacks on Russian territory.

 Ukrainian forces have multiplied attacks inside Russia and Russian-held areas of Ukraine, particularly on energy infrastructure.

-On Saturday, Moscow-installed authorities in the Russian-occupied Lugansk region in eastern Ukraine said three people were killed by a Ukrainian strike with US-made missiles on an oil depot.
+On Saturday, Moscow-installed authorities in the Russian-occupied Lugansk region in eastern Ukraine said four people were killed by a Ukrainian strike with US-made missiles on an oil depot in Rovenky.

 Governor Leonid Pasechnik said the strike "enveloped the oil depot in fire and damaged surrounding homes".